Thomsch/untangling-tools-benchmark/README.md

 - `<repo-dir>` directory used by Defects4J to checkout the specified project.

 ### Aggregating decomposition elapsed time
-Decompositions are timed.
-The result is stored for each tool and D4J bug (e.g., `benchmark/decomposition/flexeme/Csv_8/time.csv`).

-To aggregated all the results in one file, run `scripts/aggregate_time.sh <out-dir>`.
-- `<out-dir>` is the directory where the repositories, decompositions, results, and logs are stored.

 ## Tests
 - Python tests are located in the `test` folder.
 To run the tests, run `pytest test`.